fpv-wtf/msp-osd/README.md

 ##### Notes:

-a) In order to have menus (accessible in Betaflight using stick commands) and post-flight stats appear in the center of the screen while using fakehd, you can add the `Timer 2` OSD element (which appears as "Fly Min" in the OSD) to indicate when you are in or out of those situations.
+a) In order to have menus (accessible in Betaflight using stick commands) and post-flight stats appear in the center of the screen while using fakehd, you can add the `Timer 2` (more specifically - it's the `Total Armed Time` timer, which is the default for Timer 2 - it needs the "Fly Min" icon in the OSD) to indicate when you are in or out of the menu/stats.
 Fakehd will find the associated icon (Fly Min glyph) and then use its presence/absence to enable/disable the gaps.
 If you don't use this element, fakehd will still work; but you will see the gaps in the menus + post flight stats.

 b) Because of a, if you switch to a different quad or OSD config (specifically the Fly Min element is in different place), fakehd will center - you will need to reboot your Goggles to get it back.